sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/9-GROUP-BY.md

 }
 */
 ```
-i.e. SQL `GROUP BY` does not return the rows in the groups, but an aggregate of such rows (per group).
+i.e. SQL `GROUP BY` does not return the rows in the groups, but an aggregate of such rows (one row per group).

 ## Syntax
 Since SQL `GROUP BY` is a two-step operations - group and reduce.
 It needs two inputs - a column to group by and an aggregate function to perform the reduce operation.